marissakirjonen/informationSecurity/h2-SpiderWebs.md

 ### Summary of A03:2021 – Injection

 #### Vulnerabilities can arise when:
-- User-supplied data isn't properly validated, filtered, or sanitized by the application.
+- User-supplied data isn't properly examined or filtered, which risks it having malicious data.
-- Dynamic queries are executed without appropriate safeguards.
+- Dynamic queries are executed without appropriate safeguards: e.g., online shopping platform, where users can search products by name.
+Attackers can type in commands to change what happens when a user types something in the search box: instead of searching for shoes, an attacker can change it to delete everything with the correct commands.
 - User data is unsafely used within search parameters, risking exposure of sensitive records.
-- Malicious data is incorporated directly into SQL or commands.

 Common types of attacks include e.g., SQL (Structured Query Language), NoSQL (Not Only SQL), and OS Command